nhs-england-tools/repository-template/.github/pull_request_template.md

 - [ ] I have followed the code style of the project
 - [ ] I have added tests to cover my changes
 - [ ] I have updated the documentation accordingly
+- [ ] I have described how to test these changes in the section above
 - [ ] This PR is a result of pair or mob programming
 - [ ] This PR is a result of AI-assisted development sessions